JHeeebert/class-project-1/README.md

-# Class Project 1
+# Class Project 1 Refactoring
-As a class we were tasked with refactoring code from
+As a class we were tasked with refactoring code from a provided starter code

 Description
-An in-depth paragraph about your project and overview of use.

-Getting Started
-Dependencies
-Describe any prerequisites, libraries, OS version, etc., needed before installing program. ex.
-Windows 10
-Installing
-How/where to download your program
-Any modifications needed to be made to files/folders Executing program
-How to run the program
-Step-by-step bullets
-code blocks for commands
-Help
-Any advise for common problems or issues.
+We took a starter code that was not written in semantic HTML and refactored it to be more readable and accessible for everyone!

+Deployment issues: please advise

 command to run if program contains helper info
 Authors
-Contributors names and contact info
+Contributors

-ex.
-Dominique Pizzie
-ex. @DomPizzie
+Joshua Hebert
+Jhebertcocktails@gmail.com

 Version History
 0.2